Getting Started with Vocabu – Learn Vocabulary Effectively

 The default intervals are calibrated to the scientific forgetting curve:

-- Level 2: First review after a few days
+- Level 3: Review after a few days

-- Level 5 (Mastered): Long-term memory – review after several weeks or months
+- Level 6 – Mastered: Long-term memory – review after several weeks or months

 Adjust Intervals Yourself